-1) Identify issues and conduct a review by surveying and analyzing the situation in target countries Locally based project members will work together to identify common issues in two or more target countries and survey and analyze current initiatives addressing those issues.
+1) Identify issues and conduct a review by surveying and analyzing the situation in target countries

+Locally based project members will work together to identify common issues in two or more target countries and survey and analyze current initiatives addressing those issues.

-2) Carry out activities aimed at addressing issues
+2) Carry out activities aimed at providing solutions to issues

-Conduct practical activities aimed at addressing issues in target countries, including carrying out fieldwork in each country, conducting interviews with relevant parties, hosting workshops and symposiums, and holding a project report meeting.
+Conduct practical activities aimed at addressing issues in target countries such as carrying out fieldwork, hosting workshops and symposiums, and other creative activities with flexible mindset.